STEP 1: Choose your Blogging Platform

 For me, that’s a deal breaker.

-The website that is running the blog for you owns it, and if they decide they don’t like it, all it takes is the flip of a switch to send your blog to the big website in the sky – for instance, starting a Facebook blog.
+The blog that is running the blog for you owns it, and if they decide they don’t like it, all it takes is the flip of a switch to send your blog to the big blog in the sky – for instance, starting a Facebook blog.

-If the owners of the website (blogger, Tumblr) decide that your content doesn’t jive with the feel they’re going for, they can delete all of your posts and make your blog disappear.
+If the owners of the blog (blogger, Tumblr) decide that your content doesn’t jive with the feel they’re going for, they can delete all of your posts and make your blog disappear.

 4. You Cannot Create a Blog That Earns (enough) Money